- 30 Aug 2023

 Another crucial point of your billing setup is how you want customers to pay their invoices.
 Nexudus offers multiple direct debit and card payment methods.
-The payment methods you choose depends on multiple factors, including when you want to receive payments and how large your invoices are on average due to transaction caps implemented by some payment providers.
+The payment method you choose depends on a number of factors, including when you want to receive payments and how large your invoices are on average due to transaction caps implemented by some payment providers.

 Most card payment methods let your customers pay their invoices in a matter of minutes and you can expect payments within the same business day.
 Once they have their card on file with the payment gateway, their next invoices are automatically paid via the card payment gateway on their next invoice's due date.

 Direct debit options let you automate invoice payments, but it will always take at least 3 business days for the payment to be fully settled and reach your account.

 For more information, check out Payment Methods.